Localizing entropy production along non-equilibrium trajectories: Supplementary Note 2: test of learning algorithm

-For the higher-dimensional system, the fluctuating entropy production obtained from theory and inference shows reasonable agreement, with the data distributed around a linear fit yielding $R^2 = 0.7576$ (Figure~\ref{fig:nBgr}(d)).
+For the higher-dimensional system, the fluctuating entropy production obtained from theory and inference shows reasonable agreement, with the data distributed around a linear fit yielding $R^2 = 0.7576$ (Figure~\ref{fig:nBgr}(d) of the main text).
 In contrast, the same neural network performs significantly better for the low-dimensional case, as illustrated in Figure~\ref{fig:harmonic_rsquare}(a) for the 2D harmonic Brownian gyrator model.
-In this case, the inferred local entropy production closely overlaps with the analytical prediction obtained from Eq.~\eqref{eq:th_localepr}, which is based on the force field in Eq.~\eqref{eq:th_ffield}.
+In this case, the inferred local entropy production closely overlaps with the analytical prediction obtained from Eq.~\eqref{eq:th_localepr} of the main text, which is based on the force field in Eq.~\eqref{eq:th_ffield} of the main text.
 The corresponding scatter plot in Figure~\ref{fig:harmonic_rsquare}(b) shows an almost perfect linear relation between the two estimates, reflected in the high $R^2$ value of 0.9993.